syall/knowit/content/posts/the-browser-as-a-program.md

 <!-- ... -->
 ```

-While parsing that HTML file, the browser will load the dependencies by definition of `src` in the `script` tags and `href` in the `link` tags, sending more requests to the server until the browser has all the resources needed to fully render the page.

-Since the browser requests these files so freely during the parsing process, one might wonder:
+Since the browser requests these files during the parsing process so freely, one might wonder:

-*Does this mean that I can request any public resource with the correct URL?*
+*Can any public resource be requested with the correct URL?*

-Yes!
-Like we've been doing, these resources can be accessed via URLs.
+The answer is a resounding yes.

-Let's take a step back: *What is a URL?*
+Let's take a step back: *What exactly is a URL?*

-By definition, URL stands for Uniform Resource Locator, essentially a standard to define a location of a resource.
+By definition, URL stands for Uniform Resource Locator, a standard to define a location of a resource.

-All of these URLs we have been using are just specifying a server domain and a resource defined at that path.
+On the user's side, all of the URLs we use are just specifying a domain (abstraction for a computer) and requesting a resource defined at that domain.

-The path on the server's side could be implemented with a complex framework or simply point to a static file but either way, the path specifies a request to the server that the server can respond to!
+On the server's side, the response can range in implementation (from sending a simple file to computing business logic in a web framework) but usually ends with some data sent to the client.

-For example, the game is published from the contents of the `master` branch, meaning the [whole entire repository](https://github.com/syall/way-to-go) is requestable (except `CNAME` which is used only in deployment).
+The game `Way to Go` has the contents of its `master` branch published with a simple web server, meaning the [whole entire repository](https://github.com/syall/way-to-go) is requestable (except `CNAME` which is used only in deployment).

-[`https://way-to-go.syall.work/README.md`](https://way-to-go.syall.work/README.md) specifies the `README.md` file and consequently returns the `README.md` when requested.
+For example, the URL [`https://way-to-go.syall.work/README.md`](https://way-to-go.syall.work/README.md) specifies the `README.md` file at the `way-to-go.syall.work` domain.

-If you try to locate a resource that [`/does-not-exist`](https://way-to-go.syall.work/does-not-exist), the server will respond with a `404` page unless otherwise routed.
+On the other hand, trying to locate a resource that [`/does-not-exist`](https://way-to-go.syall.work/does-not-exist) will respond with a `404` page unless otherwise routed.

 Now for one final question: